Failing to Prepare is Preparing to Fail – How to Successfully Manage Criminal Charges

 Communicate With Your Lawyer

-Ensure that you provide your lawyer with clear instructions.
+Ensure that you provide your lawyer with clear instructions to get the best outcome for your charges.
 If you change your mind about how you want your case to proceed, discuss this with your lawyer immediately.
 If you need more advice so that you can give informed instructions, let your lawyer know this so they can give you the information you need.

 An important element of successfully managing a criminal matter is communication between lawyer and client.
 This does not mean incessantly bombarding your lawyer with information and asking questions to which they have already provided an answer.
 It means maintaining a steady and professional dialogue about the matter and completing any tasks the lawyer asks you to complete in a timely fashion.